-The Federal Aviation Administration (FAA) requires 1900 hours (four full semesters and one four week summer session) of instruction to complete the combination airframe and powerplant curriculum.
+The Federal Aviation Administration (FAA) requires 1150 hours (four full semesters) of instruction to complete the Airframe or Powerplant curriculum.
 All courses in the major must be completed with a grade of C or better or a P if the course is taken on a Pass/No Pass basis.

-Students who complete the Certificate of Achievement/ Associate Degree will be able to:
+Students who complete the Powerplant Maintenance Technician Certificate of Achievement / Associate Degree will be able to: